 Looking for a personalized DIY gift?
 Create a unique puzzle using an enlarged copy of a favorite family photo or your own design drawn on paper.
-Monitor the level of difficulty depending on whether the recipient is a child or adult.
+You can monitor the level of difficulty depending on whether the recipient is a child or an adult.

 Step 1 - Decide on Your Picture

 Look through your family albums and find a photo that you would like to use.
 Take your photo to the nearest copy center and have an 11x14 inch and an 8x11 inch color copy made of the original picture.
 Use the large copy for your puzzle and the small copy for the cover of your puzzle box.
 If you prefer, you can create your own puzzle design on blank paper.

 Your ideas could include flowers, animals, landscapes, and family portraits.
 Draw the design in pencil first.
 Once your drawing is complete, trace over your lines with a fine tip black marker.
 Next, fill in all of the spaces between the lines with colored permanent markers.
 Be sure to fill all of the space on the paper to create the most effective design.

 Ensure that your cardboard or foam board is the correct size.
 Place the large copy of your photo onto your board and trace around it with a pencil.
 Remove the paper from the board and then use your scissors or Exacto knife to cut out the shape you traced.